datanav/docs/technical/woocommerce-shopify.rst

      - "string"

-Woocommerce Order to Shopify Order
+WooCommerce Order to Shopify Order
 ----------------------------------
-Every Woocommerce Order will be synchronized with a Shopify Order.
+Every WooCommerce Order will be synchronized with a Shopify Order.

-Once a link between a Woocommerce Order and a Shopify Order is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WooCommerce Order and a Shopify Order is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Woocommerce Order and a Shopify Order:
+The following properties are synchronized between a WooCommerce Order and a Shopify Order:

 .. list-table::
    :header-rows: 1

-   * - Woocommerce Order Property
+   * - WooCommerce Order Property
      - Shopify Order Property
      - Shopify Data Type
    * - billing.address_1